 Oversight maintains a Vulnerability Management Program, as part of the greater Risk Management program.
 Vulnerability Management includes systems hardening, patching, internal scanning, external scanning, and penetration testing.

-Oversight maintains a comprehensive Vendor Management Program that includes evaluating the security posture of suppliers and subcontractors before work is performed and then annually based on risk assessment by Oversight.
+Oversight maintains a comprehensive Vendor Management Program that includes evaluating the security posture of suppliers and subprocessors before work is performed and then annually based on risk assessment by Oversight.